regor-unimore/Energy-Constrained-Parallel-Machine-Scheduling/README.md

 [2] Min, S.-H., Lee, S.-W., and Kim, H.-J. (2024).
 Parallel machine scheduling with peak energy consumption
 limits.
 IEEE Transactions on Automation Science and Engineering.

+## 7. ACKNOWLEDGMENT

+The first set of instances corresponds to the benchmark instances introduced in [1], which were already publicly available.

+The second set of instances was kindly shared with us by the authors of [2] for research purposes.
+We gratefully acknowledge the authors for providing these instances and enabling the computational study presented in our work.